fazzrazz-zz/ListenToSomethingNew/README.md

 # ListenToSomethingNew

-Have a reddit bot fetch the top weekly r/listentothis links and convert them into a spotify playlist
+An simple reddit bot that fetches the top weekly r/listentothis links and convert them into a youtube playlist